 - A natural person credit union can also be a member through membership in a corporate credit union that is an Agent member of CLF.

-The CARES Act provisions extended temporary flexibility to corporate credit unions so they could become Agents for subsets of their membership.
-If the CARES Act is not extended or made permanent by Congress, these Agent membership groups will also be temporary and are expected to cease beginning in 2021.
+The CARES Act provisions, as amended by the CAA, extended temporary flexibility to corporate credit unions so they could become Agents for subsets of their membership.
+These Agent membership groups are temporary and will authority for such groups will sunset December 31, 2021.
 Under this temporary authority, all corporate credit unions currently have joined the CLF as Agent members.
 As Agents, corporate credit unions have purchased CLF capital stock for all of their member credit unions that are not Regular members of CLF with total assets less than $250 million.
 If your credit union is a member of a corporate credit union with less than $250 million, you should contact your corporate credit union or the CLF before applying for Regular membership.
 Details of the Agent membership coverage can be found in Letter to Credit Unions 20-CU-14 Establishment of CLF Agent Memberships.Close and return to top

 How does a Corporate Credit Union become a member of CLF?